snat-s/notes/thoughts/finish_things.md

 One of the problems that I get as a programmer is that I get really excited about new technology.
-This is great if you want to research something and you can get in a weeks time the basics.
-And this means I start a lot of stuff.
+This is great if you want to research something and you can get the basics in a week.
+This means I start a lot of stuff.
 I like to experiment.

 ## In search of the shiny object